senakotan/SpaceExplorationRoverGame/README.md

 3. *Upgrades and Repairs:* Collected resources can be used to repair and upgrade the rover to better handle increasingly difficult missions and encounters.
 4. *Avoiding Hazards:* The rover must avoid black holes and other hazards, like asteroids, to stay alive.

-## Technologies Used

-- *Java:* The core programming language for developing the game.
-- *Java Swing:* Used for creating the graphical interface (GUI) of the game.

 ## How to Run the Game